-The Red Devils once again failed to score in a preseason friendly in Gothenburg as they slumped to defeat in a shootout with the Liga giant.
+The Red Devils once again failed to score in a pre-season friendly in Gothenburg as they slumped to defeat in a shoot-out with the Liga giants

 Perhaps unsurprisingly it was the Spanish side who started strongly, characteristically dominating possession and enjoying the best chances of an entertaining first half.

 Indeed it took less than a minute for Barcelona to get sight of goal, Iniesta firing goalward but his shot was easily saved by David de Gea, returning to the United team after his Olympic efforts.

 Minutes later and the Spaniard was at it again, dinking a delightful ball over the United defence and into the area for Messi.
 De Gea came flying out of his goal but could only flap at the ball, but fortunately for the Red Devils it skipped out of play before Messi could tap it into the empty goal.

 As the half wore on, Barcelona began to profit down the United right, with Tello exploiting Antonio Valencia at right-back and frequently finding acres of space but unable to pick out team-mates in the box.